apereo/cas/docs/cas-server-documentation/authentication/OIDC-Authentication-Claims.md

   }
 }
 ```

 A scope-free attribute release policy is activated when the service definition does not specify any scopes, or the only scope that
 the service definition contains is the `openid` scope.
 A *scope-free* attribute release policy has the ability to process release claims
 regardless of the requested scopes, which may prove useful in scenarios where a relying party needs to receive claims and yet
 does not correctly or sufficiently specify a scope in authorization requests.

 <div class="alert alert-info">:information_source: <strong>Usage</strong><p>You should consider using a scope-free attribute release policy
 only in very advanced and challenging use cases, typically to make a rather difficult client application integration work.</p>
 </div>

+{% endtab %}

+{% tab oidcclaimrelease Mixed %}

 It is also possible to mix *free-form* release policies with those that operate
 based on a scope by chaining such policies together.
 For example, the below policy
 allows the release of `user-x` as a claim, as well as all claims assigned
 and internally defined for the standard `email` scope.

 ```json